olasunkanmi-SE/ts-codebase-analyzer/README.md

 This project provides a robust toolkit for extracting, analyzing, and mapping TypeScript code structures.

 The TypeScript Code Extractor and Analyzer is a comprehensive solution designed to parse and analyze TypeScript codebases.
-It offers a set of tools to extract detailed information about classes, interfaces, functions, and other TypeScript constructs, enabling developers to gain deep insights into their codebase structure and dependencies.
+It traverses a TypeScript codebase and extracts structured metadata about its components.
+It provides a hierarchical representation of the codebase, including modules, classes, functions, interfaces, properties, and enums.

 Key features include: